Lehigh Valley company developing cheek swab COVID-19 test

-BETHLEHEM, Pa.
-(WPVI) -- Easy, widespread testing for coronavirus is a big key to getting, and keeping, the American economy open.
+BETHLEHEM, Pennsylvania (WPVI) -- Easy, widespread testing for coronavirus is a big key to getting, and keeping, the American economy open, experts say.

 A Lehigh Valley company now has a federal contract to develop a COVID-19 test similar to the version of its widely-used rapid HIV test.